vsltkachenko/git-course/readme.md

-# Git and GiHub Course
+# Git and GitHub Course

-Crash coursefor Git
+Crash course for Git